 - Serving activities or organizations related to equity, inclusion, and diversity at the regional, statewide or national level.

-Submit the following nomination materials electronically to Vice Chancellor Gibor Basri at email@example.com by Monday, March 19, 2012:
+Submit the following nomination materials electronically to Vice Chancellor Gibor Basri c/o Amy Scharf at email@example.com.
+Nominations are due by Friday, September 18, 2015.

 - A letter of nomination from a department chair or faculty member, paying particular attention to how the nominee's activities reflect the criteria noted above, of no more than four single-spaced pages.